Ignition Partners raises $200 million for new venture fund

-SAN FRANCISCO (Reuters) - Ignition Partners said it had raised $200 million for a new fund, two years after a major restructuring that created a slimmed-down version of the 15-year-old firm.
+SAN FRANCISCO, May 21 (Reuters) - Ignition Partners said it had raised $200 million for a new fund, two years after a major restructuring that created a slimmed-down version of the 15-year-old firm.

 The new fund, which Ignition said was oversubscribed, shows how much a few good investment successes can do to restore luster to a venture firm.
 In this case Ignition benefited from some good bets on enterprise-software firms.